By Max Klein, with Fish

 I called my insurance agent for a quote on both the 1000 and 900, and was surprised to learn it would only cost 37 bucks a month to add the thou-wow to my policy, while the nine-hundo would add 62 bucks a month.

 So much for that theory…

 Whatever the reason, the Nine is here.

-The Z900’s powerplant is actually a 948cc inline-four throwing down 126 horsepower—12 more than the recently departed Z800, 20 less than the newly-retired Z1000.
+The Z900’s powerplant (also used in re-tuned form in the retro-standard Z900RS) is actually a 948cc inline-four throwing down 126 horsepower—12 more than the recently departed Z800, 20 less than the newly-retired Z1000.
 When you factor in the weight differences between the three—509 pounds for the 800, 463 pounds for the 900, 490 pounds for the 1000—it seems that Kawasaki is on to something.